Shahriar-0/Live-Bomberman/README.md

    - Connects the signals from the **Player** class to the relevant slots in the `GameNetworkManager`.
 These include signals like `playerDied`, `playerMoved`, and `playerPlacedBomb`.

 5. **gameOver(int diedPlayerId)**:
    - This method handles the game-over scenario.
-It identifies the winner based on the player who survived, displays a message box announcing the winner, and then quits the game after a brief delay.
+It identifies the winner based on the player who survived, displays a message box announcing the winner, and then quits the game.

 6. **handlePlayerDied(int playerId)**:
-    - This method is called when a player dies.
-It updates the player's state to show the death animation and triggers the game over logic if required.
+    - Slot to handle playerDied.

 7. **handlePlayerMoved(int playerId, int key, bool isPressed)**:
-    - This method is called when a player moves.
-It updates the player’s movement state and applies the changes to their position in the game.
+    - Slot to handle playerMoved.

 8. **handlePlayerPlacedBomb(int playerId)**:
-    - This method is called when a player places a bomb.
-It triggers the appropriate bomb placement logic in the game and sends the bomb placement information over the network.
+    - Slot to handle playerPlacedBomb.

 9. **updatePlayerState(int playerId, qreal x, qreal y, int health)**:
-    - This method updates the state of a specific player by setting their position (`x`, `y`) and health.
-It is used when the game receives state updates from the network.
+    - It is used when the game receives state updates from the network.
+The other player sends their position and health and here their position in the current player's view gets updated.

-10. **handleStateUpdateReceived(int sequenceNumber)**:
-    - This method is called when a state update is received from the network.
-It checks whether the received state update has a higher sequence number than the last one, ensuring that outdated state updates are ignored.

-11. **emitPlayerState()**:
+10. **emitPlayerState()**:
     - This method is triggered by the `stateUpdateTimer`.
 It emits a signal with the current player state for sending over the network to other players.

 ## Questions